Foreign policy of the Stephen Harper government

-The Conservative Party Government of Canada led by Prime Minister Stephen Harper (in office February 6, 2006 – November 4, 2015) has been characterized as a great break from the previous 70 years of post-war Canadian diplomacy.
+The foreign policy of Stephen Harper was Canada's foreign policy of the Conservative government led by Prime Minister Stephen Harper (in office February 6, 2006 – November 4, 2015).
+It has been characterized as a great break from the previous 70 years of post-war Canadian diplomacy.
 Indeed, Harper moved away from the multilateral and internationalist policies of the Liberal Party, and reduced Canada's emphasis on the United Nations, peacekeeping, conflict resolution, and multilateralism.

 Harper sought to strengthen cooperation with the United States, particularly in that country's war on terror.
 As part of this policy, his government continued and expanded Canada's participation in the US-led War in Afghanistan.
 Harper also led Canada in the Libyan civil war and the Syrian civil war.
 In parallel, Harper showed relentless support for Israel throughout his whole premiership.

 General aspects

 Commentators generally agree that Stephen Haper's foreign policy differed largely from his predecessors.
 The switch essentially ended Canada's posture as a country encouraging peacekeeping, conflict resolution, multilateralism, and the post-war world order.
 There are, however, few defining aspects of Harper's foreign policy, outside of an increased interest in international trade and relentless support of Israel.
 This led University of Ottawa professor Roland Paris to reject the claim that Harper's foreign policy was ideological, instead arguing that it was "incoherent".
 Even at the 2013 Manning Conference, there was a consensus among foreign policy panelists that "the government, and the broader conservative movement from which it springs, don't so much have a foreign policy as a vague foreign-policy vision, dressed up with a mish-mash of policy ideas."

 According to Toronto Star commentator Eugene Lang, Harper's foreign policy had been "all war, no diplomacy".
 He points to the fact during Harper's premiership, "the Canadian Armed Forces have had their most active period in living memory".
 Indeed, Harper had increased Canadian presence in Afghanistan and took part in conflicts in Libya and Syria.
 Lang argues that Harper overused the military and underused diplomatic channels to achieve Canada's goal of promoting peace.

 According to Andrew Nikiforuk of The Tyee, Harper's foreign policy should be analyzed as a tool used to shore up votes from different immigrant community groups within Canada which can swing elections in certain districts.
 Nikiforuk points to Harper's denunciation of human rights abuses in Sri Lanka as a way to win the support of Toronto's Tamil community.
 He also notes that Harper's support for Israel "through fire and water", as he told the Knesset, helped him win the support of the majority of Canadian Jews in the 2011 federal election.
 This was a community that reliably voted for the Liberal Party in previous elections.
 Nikiforuk concluded that Haper had a "Diaspora-driven foreign policy".